MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsExternalAccessPolicy.md

 If you would like to grant this capability to all of your users you can call the `Set-CsExternalAccessPolicy` cmdlet and set the value of the global policy's EnableFederationAccess property to True.

 4.
-Communicate with people who have SIP accounts with a public instant messaging service such as MSN.
+Communicate with people who have SIP accounts with a public instant messaging service such as Skype.

 The following parameters are not applicable to Skype for Business Online/Microsoft Teams: Description, EnableXmppAccess, Force, Identity, Instance, PipelineVariable, and Tenant